 7. Personal Data collection must be clear

 We need to make every operation of Data collection transparent to individuals that we are collecting their personal data and there needs to be clear information provided for the same.
 Ensure all GDPR complaints about personal data are handled accordingly.

 If there is a Data Breach of any privacy and comes under GDPR compliance, then it must be reported under 72 hours from the time of breach detection.
 If there is a delay in addressing, then again there is a fine separately for it.

 The organizations should immediately contact the concerned individual whose data is leaked or breached.
 Under GDPR, it’s not appropriate or “enough” to release the news of a breach via any social media or other means.

 10. GDPR Compliance rules are different

-The regulation under GDPR are different for each category of organization and compliance will vary accordingly.
-You can follow GDPR checklist and get the more details.
+The regulations under GDPR are different for each category of organization and compliance will vary accordingly.
+You can follow the GDPR checklist and get more details.

 Steps as a vendor to comply with GDPR

-To prepare for GDPR, organizations can use these step process:
+To prepare for GDPR, vendor organizations can use these step process: